Murder of the Quinn brothers: The attack

-The attack occurred at around half past four in the morning as the inhabitants of the house slept.
+The attack occurred at around 4:30 in the morning as the inhabitants of the house slept.
 A car containing members of the Ulster Volunteer Force (UVF), a loyalist paramilitary organisation, arrived at the house and threw a petrol bomb through a window at the rear of the house.
 The petrol bomb was made from a whiskey bottle.
 The sounds of the boys' shouting had woken their mother, who found her bedroom full of smoke.
 Chrissie Quinn, Raymond Craig and a family friend Christina Archibald escaped the resulting fire with minor injuries.
 Chrissie had thought the boys had escaped the fire as she could not locate them in the dense smoke before she jumped to safety from a first floor window.
 Two of the brothers’ bodies were found in their mother's bedroom and the other in another bedroom.

 Chrissie was taken to hospital and released the next day after receiving minor injuries and shock in the attack.

 Reaction

-The M.P. for the area, Ian Paisley, visited the site of the attack and described the killings as "diabolical", "repugnant" and it "stained Protestantism".
+The MP for the area, Ian Paisley, visited the site of the attack and described the killings as "diabolical", "repugnant" and it "stained Protestantism".
 However, in an interview with ITN he stated that "The IRA have carried out worse murders than we had in Ballymoney over and over again".

-Then British Prime Minister Tony Blair denounced the attack as "an act of barbarism".
+British Prime Minister Tony Blair denounced the attack as "an act of barbarism".

-United States President Bill Clinton extended the condolences of the American people to the Quinn family, New York City mayor Rudy Giuliani extended sympathy to the family from the city of New York. and Massachusetts Senator Ted Kennedy condemned the killings, stating "the Orange Order must recognize that its refusal to abide by the decision of the Parades Commission led to the murder of the Quinn boys".
+U.S. President Bill Clinton extended the condolences of the American people to the Quinn family, New York City mayor Rudy Giuliani extended sympathy to the family from the city of New York. and Massachusetts Senator Ted Kennedy condemned the killings, stating "the Orange Order must recognize that its refusal to abide by the decision of the Parades Commission led to the murder of the Quinn boys".

 Representatives of other groups from all sides of the constitutional issue in Northern Ireland also condemned the killings.
 The then Chelsea F.C. chairman, Ken Bates, offered a £100,000 reward for information leading to a conviction for the attackers.
 Irish Taoiseach Bertie Ahern attended a memorial mass in Dublin for the children.